Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 We will be using a precompiled Account contract available [here](https://github.com/himanshuchawla009/cairo-contracts/blob/master/account_compiled.json) for this example.

-In given code snippet we are deploying Account contract and initializing with stark public key in the contract constructor.
+In given code snippet we are deploying account contract and initializing it with stark public key in the contract constructor.

 Note: This example uses starknet alpha3 account contract implementation, if you are using older Account